webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_isenabled.md - checks whether the view is enabled
 - api/link/ui.pivot_isvisible.md - checks whether the view is visible
 - api/link/ui.pivot_load.md - loads data from an external data source.
-- api/link/ui.pivot_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
 - api/link/ui.pivot_mapevent.md - routes events from one object to another
 - api/link/ui.pivot_parse.md - loads data to the component from an inline data source
 - api/link/ui.pivot_reconstruct.md - rebuilds the layout